tailedstories/2D-Character-for-3D-World-Unreal-Engine-Blueprint/README.md

 # Steps to Deploy

-1) Download the folder ThirdPersonBP
+1) Download the folder ThirdPersonBP (or UE5 one, but rename it to ThirdPersonBP)

 2) Create new game project in Unreal Engine (3D character)